thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

         * `crash`: crash if a typechecking fails in any function.

 * `WDOC_NO_MODELNAME_MATCHING`
-    * If "true": will bypass the model name matching.
+    * If "false": will try to infer the model name based on a more human readable string.
+    For example '4o' might be matched to 'openai/gpt-4o'.
 Useful for exotic or models that are fresh out of the oven, or bugs with backend parsing.
-Default is `True`.
+    As it can lead to issues it was decided to disable the matching by default, hence the default value is `True`.

 * `WDOC_ALLOW_NO_PRICE`
     * if "true", won't crash if no price was found for the given